NickDeLu/delunico-taskmanager/README.md

 </ul>

 ## Hosting
-This project was hosted on the free heroku web server.
-All commits and updates to this project were performed using the heroku CLI and bash interface.
+The React front end was deployed on railway.app configured with a CICD automatic deploys connected to this repository's main branch.

 ## Database
 This mysql2 database was implemented by integrating the heroku clearDB add-on with my spring app.